 Building our product (Tailor) on a serverless architecture made it easy to modularize it for easier sharing with other divisions, or as an open-source package with non-Autodesk entities that have a use for it.

 Why some companies are still hesitating with the switch?

 Serverless technology is not in its infancy anymore and yet it’s not fully mature either. …At least that’s what the hesitant-to-jump-on-new-technology big companies are saying.

 “The interesting part is that by abstracting away much of the Docker/Kubernetes complexity, serverless can be adopted faster and more easily, even though it’s the newer tech.”

-There are also some unique challenges that come with this new computing paradigm - slow cold starts, short-lived functions, a closed set of triggers and lack of observability and debugging options.
+There are also some unique challenges that come with this new computing paradigm – slow cold starts, short-lived functions, a closed set of triggers, and a lack of observability and debugging options.
 There are workarounds and viable solutions for solving these though thanks to a growing community that works on documenting use cases and best practices.

 One of the biggest problems – lack of observability for the distributed serverless systems – is solved by several newly emerged third-party tools, the most notable one being Dashbird.
 It gathers CloudWatch logs along with X-Ray and API Gateway data and gives a general overview of all your functions – along with error alerts, tracing, live tailing, and much more.